-By default, File Storage NAS (NAS) allows you to mount a NAS file system only on an Elastic Compute Service (ECS) instance that resides in the same virtual private cloud (VPC) in the same region and within the same Alibaba Cloud account.
-If your ECS instance and NAS file system belong to different accounts and reside in different VPCs in different regions, you can use Cloud Enterprise Network (CEN) to establish a private connection between the ECS instance and the NAS file system.
-Then, you can mount the NAS file system across accounts, regions, and VPCs.
-This topic describes how to use CEN to mount a NAS file system across accounts, regions, and VPCs.
+By default, you can mount a NAS file system only on an ECS instance that is in the same account, region, and VPC.
+If your ECS instance and NAS file system are in different accounts, regions, or VPCs, you can use Cloud Enterprise Network (CEN) to establish a private connection between them.
+This topic describes how to use Alibaba Cloud CEN to mount a file system across accounts, regions, and VPCs.

-Transit routers are available in two editions: Basic Edition and Enterprise Edition.
-Enterprise Edition is an upgraded version of Basic Edition and supports all features of Basic Edition.
-In addition, Enterprise Edition supports custom routing policies.
-For more information, see How transit routers work.
-For more information about the regions supported by each edition of transit routers, see Transit router editions.
+A TR is available in Basic Edition and Enterprise Edition.
+The Enterprise Edition is an upgraded version of the Basic Edition.
+In addition to all the features of the Basic Edition, the Enterprise Edition supports flexible routing policies.
+For more information, see How a TR works.
+For the regions that support each TR edition, see Regions and availability zones that support a TR.

 Sample scenario

-A company uses Account A to deploy a VPC named VPC1 in the China (Guangzhou) region and a VPC named VPC3 in the China (Ulanqab) region.
-The company uses Account B to deploy a VPC named VPC2 and create a NAS file system in the China (Guangzhou) region.
-ECS instances are deployed in the VPCs.
-The VPCs cannot communicate with each other.
-Due to business growth, the company needs to enable the ECS instances within Account A to access the NAS file system within Account B.
+An enterprise uses Account A to create VPC1 in the China (Guangzhou) region and VPC3 in the China (Ulanqab) region.
+The enterprise uses Account B to create VPC2 and a NAS file system in the China (Guangzhou) region.
+Services are deployed on ECS instances in the three VPCs, but the VPCs are isolated from each other.
+Due to business growth, the ECS instances in Account A now need to mount and access the NAS file system.

 Network instance CIDR blocks |